Skip to main content

-How and When to Use HubSpot’s Static and Active Lists
+How and When to Use HubSpot’s Active and Static Lists (Updated for 2026)

 Last updated: HubSpot 4 min read